saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-In my past article about <a href="https://blog.saintmalik.me/signing-container-images-for-trust-assurance/" target="_blank">signing container images</a>, got some comments which led me to digging about keyless signing of container images.
+In my past article about <a href="https://blog.saintmalik.me/signing-container-images-for-trust-assurance/" target="_blank">signing container images</a>, got some comments which led me to dig into the keyless signing of container images.

 <picture>
 <a href="https://x.com/1azunna">